-Learn to Row and the Adult Rowing Program
+Learn to Row and Introduction to Indoor Rowing

 The Indianapolis Rowing Center is a member based organization that provides rowing to the Indianapolis-metro area.
 There are classes for adults that have never rowed before, as well as programs for experienced, competitive adults.